ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 ## Testing ##

 * We will test on the instrument.
 This needs to be placed on the shutdown work list (Peter will sort this out when needed).
+See [ticket #4840](https://github.com/ISISComputingGroup/IBEX/issues/4840) for details.